Amsterdam-Music-Lab/MUSCLE/docs/docs/06_Custom_questions.md

 However, you can add custom choice lists through the admin interface by clicking "Add":
 <img width="500" alt="Choice List" src="../assets/images/ChoiceList.png">

-To create a choice list, you need to provide a descriptive key.
-Note that the key can only contain letters, numbers, and underscores.
+To create a choice list, you need to provide a descriptive identifier.
+Note that the identifier can only contain letters, numbers, and underscores.
 You can then proceed to add choices.
-For each choice, a key and a display text, which can be translated in all configured languages, should be entered.
+For each choice, a identifier and a display text, which can be translated in all configured languages, should be entered.

 ## Question Lists
 Question Lists are sets of questions you can attach to a given block in your experiment.
 If you click "Add", you will see the following form: